WITC News and Events

 year, WITC surveys graduates to find out how well their degree or diploma

 prepared them for their career.
-The results reveal an impressive track record of
+The results from 2012 graduates reveal an impressive track record of

 academic excellence and valuable career perspective.

 Students enrolled in the nursing assistant

 course at Wisconsin Indianhead Technical College’s Ashland campus have completed

 classes for state requirements.

 Veterans Randy Anderson and Tim Lloyd, students in WITC-Rice Lake's

 Auto Collision Repair and Refinish Technician program, were recently awarded

 3M Hire Our Heroes grants of $2,500 in tools to start their careers.